 Taxis in Israel are very common and popular forms of transportation.
 Cheap by European standards, taxis in Israel are widely available and are generally safe and modern cars, with helpful drivers.
 Within cities, drivers must use the meter (moneh) unless they agree a fixed fare with the passenger, whilst inter-city, taxis have fixed fares.

 Taxis in Israel

-There are surcharges for calling a taxi (5 NIS approx), for luggage (4.6 NIS a piece approx) and for hailing a taxi at Ben Gurion airport (5 NIS approx).
+There are surcharges for calling a taxi, for luggage, and for hailing a taxi at Ben Gurion airport.
+Each fee is approximately NIS 5.
 Night rates have a 25% surcharge, and there is a starting fare of NIS 11 in cities.
 There is often an additional surcharge for taxis taken on Friday and Saturday during Shabbat.

-It is best to agree on a price with the driver at the start of the journey and if in doubt to insist that the meter is used (they have to do this legally, however, will often try to persuade you not to).
+It is best to agree on a price with the driver at the start of the journey.
+If in doubt, insist that the meter is used.
+They have to do this legally, however, will often try to persuade you not to.
 When riding with taxis in Israel, it is not customary to tip the driver.
 Prices are set accordingly and a tip is not expected or necessary towards the driver.

 It is also convenient to get a taxi to and from Ben Gurion Airport.
 Here there are fixed fares and a dispatcher who organizes the process.
 Travelers may also be interested in using a private car or shuttle service from Ben Gurion.